louisxward/invenchecker/README.md

 Two queues run continuously in the background:

 - **Inventory queue** — fetches each Steam64 ID's inventory, upserts items to the DB, and feeds found items into the price queue.
-- **Price queue** — fetches the current market price for each item (rate-limited to ~1 req/sec), records a snapshot, and creates an alert if the price is ≥ 15% above its 7-day low.
+- **Price queue** — fetches the current market price for each item (rate-limited to ~1 req/sec), records a snapshot, and creates an alert if the price spikes above its 7-day low by the tier threshold.

-After each item is processed it is automatically re-enqueued to run again **6 hours later**.
+After each item is processed it is re-enqueued according to its price tier (see `rules.json`): by default, items worth ≥ £10 re-scan every 12 h, items worth ≥ £1 every 12 h, and cheaper items every 6 h.
+Alert and re-alert thresholds also vary by tier.

 When an account is created or updated (new steam64id or custom item added), those items are enqueued immediately — no waiting for the next scheduled run.
+Items that were scanned recently are skipped unless `?force=true` is used.

 Alerts are exposed via `GET /alerts` for polling.